Artiikk/react-redux-testing/README.md

 ### `yarn start`

 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) gto view it in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.